-Cocaine can provoke seizures in people who do not have a diagnosis of epilepsy, as well as making someone's epilepsy worse.
-This is because cocaine can lower the seizure threshold, or cause other medical problems, which can lead to seizures.
+Cocaine can is a stimulant and can provoke seizures in people who don’t have epilepsy, as well as making someone’s epilepsy worse.
+Cocaine can lower the seizure threshold, or cause other medical problems, which can lead to seizures.
 Seizures can also occur as an indirect result of taking cocaine such as lack of sleep, lack of food and not taking anti-epileptic medication as prescribed.

-Inhalants include solvents like petrol, cleaning fluids, paints, liquid shoe polish, nail polish remover, and glue; aerosols like spray paint, insecticides, and hair spray; and anaesthetics like nitrous oxide (laughing gas).
+Inhalants are chemical substances that give off fumes and sometimes inhaled to become “high”.
+These include solvents like petrol, cleaning fluids, paints, liquid shoe polish, nail polish remover, and glue; aerosols like spray paint, insecticides, and hair spray; and anaesthetics like nitrous oxide (laughing gas).
 These chemicals temporarily stimulate before they depress the brain (central nervous system).

-Although anabolic steroids are used in the treatment of some health conditions, abuse of these drugs can lead to some irreversible health problems.
+These are synthetic drugs sometimes used by athletes and body builders.
+Although anabolic steroids are used in the treatment of some health conditions, abuse or long term use of these drugs can lead to some irreversible health problems.
 There is no evidence to suggest that steroids used in some sporting activities can trigger or provoke seizures.

 Nicotine is both a stimulant and a depressant to the central nervous system.
-There is no evidence to suggest that smoking cigarettes or cigars trigger seizures in people with epilepsy.
-However, some nicotine preparations, used to help people stop smoking, should be used with caution as they can have a side effect of convulsions.
+Although it is associated with many serious health effects, there is no evidence to suggest that smoking cigarettes or cigars trigger seizures in people with epilepsy.
+However, some nicotine preparations used to help people stop smoking, should be used with caution as they can have a side effect of seizures.

-If someone with epilepsy wants to stop smoking, before buying any nicotine preparations, they should discuss this further with their doctor.
+If someone with epilepsy wants to stop smoking, before buying any nicotine preparations, discuss this further with their doctor.